Skip to content Skip to sidebar Skip to footer

 We’re Obsessed with Weather

-If you don’t like the weather in Ohio, just wait five minutes — it’ll change.
-Our local meteorologists are local celebrities, and we’ve all become amateur weather forecasters by necessity.
+If you don’t like the weather in Ohio, just wait five minutes.
+It’ll change.
+Our meteorologists are local celebrities, and we’ve all become amateur weather forecasters by necessity.
 Carrying an umbrella and sunglasses at all times is just common sense.

 Everyone Knows Someone Who Went to THE Ohio State University

-It’s not just a university; it’s an empire.
+Around here THE Ohio State isn’t a school so much as an empire.
 And the “THE” is crucial.
 You can’t swing a bag of Buckeyes without hitting someone who works, studies, or lives and breathes all things OSU.

 Our State Flower is the Construction Barrel